Ona-Odwa/Ona-Odwa/README.md

 ## 📘 1.
 Career Counselling

 ### 🧾 Evidence
-- Participated in the Career WIL recruitment event hosted by Capitec on campus.
+-Participated in the Career WIL recruitment event hosted by Capitec on campus.

 -Engaged with representatives from student counseliing that helped us making our CV's.

 -Currently applied to multiple jobs oppportunties.

 <img src="/docs/Student Counse Proof.jpg" alt="Student Counselling Proof" width="300" />

 ### 💭 Reflection (STAR)
-*S - Situation:* I had to look for WIL and career opportunities from organisations.

-*T - Task:* Attend a few sessions for career opportunities.

-*A - Action:* I participated actively, asked questions, ann is in the process of completing courses I enrolled myself into.

-*R - Result:* I gained insight into the different careers my qualification can enable.
-I learned alot about how one should be seeking opportunites.

----
+⭐ S – Situation:
+I was in the process of exploring Work Integrated Learning (WIL) and career opportunities through various organizations.

+✅ T – Task:
+My goal was to attend career-related events and sessions to gain exposure to potential career paths.

+🚀 A – Action:
+I actively participated in events, asked insightful questions, and enrolled in relevant courses — some of which I’m currently completing, such as cloud computing via Amazon’s platform through Vodacom Learning.

+🏁 R – Result:
+I developed a clearer understanding of the career paths aligned with my qualification and gained valuable insight into effective strategies for identifying and pursuing job opportunities.

 ## 🧠 2.
 Skills and Interests